Waldorf Towers Hotel

 Community Planning and Development

 This is a 3-story, 5-bay domestic building in the Art Deco style built in 1937.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is spread footing.
 The building has a flat with parapet roof.
 Windows are replacement aluminum single-hung sashes.
 There is a single-story, full-span open porch characterized by an integrated (under the main) roof with fluted stuccoed posts.
 Porch extends from underneath building slightly out towards street; Simple balustrade.
 Primary entryway centered on east elevation; Glass double-door; Ornamented on either side of entryway by terrazzo floor designs.

 * Date source: Miami-Dade County Property Appraiser